Lambda Expressions: The fun Keyword (F#)

 Using Lambda Expressions

 Lambda expressions are especially useful when you want to perform operations on a list or other collection and want to avoid the extra work of defining a function.
 Many F# library functions take function values as arguments, and it can be especially convenient to use a lambda expression in those cases.
 The following code applies a lambda expression to elements of a list.
-In this case, the anonymous function adds 1 to every element of a list.
+In this case, the anonymous function checks if an element is text that ends with specified characters.